JetBrains/kotlin-web-site/docs/reference/delegated-properties.md

 ### Observable

 `Delegates.observable()` takes two arguments: initial value and a handler for modifications.
-The handler gets called every time we assign to the property, it has three parameters: a property being assigned to, the old value and the new one:
+The handler gets called every time we assign to the property (before the assignment is performed).
+It has three
+parameters: a property being assigned to, the old value and the new one:

 ``` kotlin
 class User {